What Is a WISP and Why Do Tax Professionals Need One?

 Phase 5: Develop Your Incident Response Plan

-A comprehensive, tested incident response plan represents a mandatory component when creating a WISP under FTC requirements.
-According to IBM's Cost of a Data Breach Report 2025, organizations with documented incident response plans and regularly tested response teams save an average of $2.66 million per breach compared to organizations without formal plans—a compelling financial justification beyond regulatory compliance.
+A tested incident response plan is a mandatory component when creating a WISP under FTC requirements.
+According to the IBM Cost of a Data Breach Report 2025, organizations with documented incident response plans and regularly tested response teams save an average of $2.66 million per breach compared to those without formal plans.

 Your incident response plan must document specific procedures for five phases: